zeustamil/paulrhayes.com/source/_posts/css-tetrahedron.md

 }
 ```

-If you haven't seen it before, the code to create an approximate equilateral triangle is as follows:
+If you haven’t seen it before, the code to create an approximate equilateral triangle is as follows:

 ```css
 #pyramid > div {